Backup EnginebackupEngine

 File-Level Restore

 BackupEngine lets you restore individual files or entire folders without downloading your full backup.
-The GUI's Restore tab is the full-featured browse-and-pick experience; the CLI provides a one-shot path-based restore for scripts and ad-hoc recovery from an SSH session.
+The GUI's Restore tab is the full-featured browse-and-pick experience.
+As of v1.12.2 the CLI runs a real end-to-end restore — list manifests, pick a version, restore the whole set to a target folder.

 • Open the desktop agent and go to the Restore tab.